Smooth and decadent, French Silk Pie is a chocolate lovers dream! You’ll love the flaky pie crust, topped with rich chocolate and whipped cream!

 • In a small microwave bowl, melt baking chocolate on high heat for one minute.
 Stir and heat again in 15 second intervals until melted and smooth.
 Set aside to cool.

-• For the garnish, beat the heavy cream for 3 minutes until it begins to form stiff peaks.
+• Beat the heavy cream for 3 minutes until it begins to form stiff peaks.
 Slowly add in the powdered sugar and beat until fluffy!
-Spread over the top of the pie.
+Spread over the top of the chocolate filling.
 Refrigerate pie for at least two hours (or overnight).

 Notes